 Even though you always appear professional and friendly and follow all the rules for successful customer communication, it can always happen that a customer is dissatisfied or even angry on the phone.
 As a rule, this has nothing to do with you at all.
 Nevertheless, you should know a few rules and behaviours that you can observe and apply in difficult situations.
 These 7 tips will help you to react professionally in critical moments, mediate in a solution-oriented manner and not take criticism personally.

 1. Actively listen to the problem!

 Rule number 1 in customer communication also applies to crisis management: If a customer calls and is already upset and angry, start by attentively listening and try to understand the reason for their anger as well as the problem behind it.
 Always let your customer finish, demonstrate attentiveness with short expressions of agreement or understanding and repeat the core statements of your counterpart at the end to prevent further misunderstandings.
-This way, you show your customers that you take them and their problem seriously right from the start.
+This way, you show your customers that you take them and their issue seriously right from the start.